 because otherwise on single cell change the change would not been stored in mEditBuffer

-#4 Updated by David Signer about 2 years ago
+#4 Updated by David Signer over 2 years ago

 It's even worse.